 I didn’t want to take my stuff out because hospitals are dirty places.

-No makeup (I didn’t care but if doing your makeup can distract you from labor pain you might consider packing some!), no slippers (I used their socks because the only time I was out of bed was for bathroom breaks), and no pillow, but hey you might be different.
+No makeup (there was just no time), no slippers (I used their socks because the only time I was out of bed was for bathroom breaks), and no pillow, but hey you might be different.

 I was just out of it.

 I couldn’t wait to check out and go home!